feellgood/Alg/readme.md

 2) Some GPU executable (dev only) are available using the dedicated option (OFF by default): cmake . -DENABLE_GPU=ON
-These small executables are here for development purpose only, they are useless to the alg library at the moment.
+These small executables are here for future development purpose only, they are useless to the alg library at the moment.